What are Skills?

 Delete Multiple Skills

-To delete multiple skills at once:
+To delete multiple skills at once:- Navigate to Skills in the main menu

 - Select the skills you want to delete using the checkboxes